veicco/safewallet/README.md

 ### Permissions

 #### Owner
 The contract creator becomes the owner of the wallet.
+The owner's private key should be stored very safely, preferably in an offline location, and the transactions from the owner accounts should be signed offline.

 The owner can:

 - cancel withdrawals
 - modify preferences